hb0nes/epic-games-yoink/README.md

   - password
   - OTPSecret
   - telegramID - You can get your telegramID by sending a message to @EpicGamesYoinkBot
+  - IMGUR_CLIENT_ID - In case you want to see screenshot URLs in the logs, you can insert your own imgur api credentials, but it isn't necessary
+  - IMGUR_SECRET
+  - IMGUR_REFRESH_TOKEN
 - Enable [Git Actions](https://docs.github.com/en/free-pro-team@latest/actions/managing-workflow-runs/disabling-and-enabling-a-workflow) and enable the 'Go' workflow.
 - It will run twice per day, each day.
 Do not adjust the interval, hCaptcha has very strict ratelimits.
 ## Manual - I would seriously just go for Automatic...